 Contract assets represent our right to consideration in exchange for services that our company has transferred to the customer before payment is due.

-Prior to February 2018, our right to consideration for the monthly fees of loan facilitation services was conditional on the borrowers' actual payment, as the borrower had the right to early terminate the loan contract prior to loan maturity and were not obligated to pay the remaining monthly fees.
-As such, we recorded a corresponding contract asset for the monthly service fees allocated to loan facilitation services and post-origination services and please that had already been delivered in relation to loans facilitated on our platform when recognizing revenue from loan facilitation services and post-origination services.
-No accounts receivable was recorded since we did not have unconditional right to the consideration if the borrowers chose to early terminate and were not obligated to pay the remaining service fees in relation to the loans facilitated prior to February 2018.
-In addition, our right to the consideration for the service fees derived from automated investment program was conditional on the actual return of the investment; therefore, a corresponding contract asset was recorded when revenue from service fees was recognized.
+Since our right to monthly fees is conditional on whether or not the borrowers repay in advance, we record a corresponding contract asset for the monthly service fees allocated to loan facilitation service and post-origination service that have already been delivered in relation to loans facilitated on our platform when recognizing revenue from loan facilitation service and post-origination service.
+In addition, our right to the consideration for the service fee derived from automated investment program is conditional on the actual return of the investment; therefore, a corresponding contract asset is recorded when the revenue of service fee is recognized.